 The company has had its share of problems.

-More recently, the company has faced allegations it’s cheating Pennsylvania leaseholders out of royalty payments.
-Chesapeake denies this, however in 2013, it agreed to a $7.5 million settlement in a class action lawsuit over the issue.
+Most recently, Chesapeake faced allegations it’s cheating Pennsylvania leaseholders out of royalty payments.
+Chesapeake has denied this, but in 2013, it agreed to settle a class action lawsuit over the issue.
+The deal still awaits approval from a federal judge.

 In March, the Pittsburgh Post-Gazette reported that Aubrey McClendon was taking out loans against the company’s West Virginia holdings.
 This month, Reuters expanded the story by reporting that this was happening in multiple states: McClendon has taken out more than $1 billion in loans, using Chesapeake’s land holdings as collateral.
 And as Reuters documented, he is using that money to expand his holdings in those very same wells.
 The circular loans — and the fact they weren’t disclosed to shareholders — raised questions about whether McClendon’s mixing of his personal and business dealings constitute a conflict of interest.